mani787060/Power-Transformer-Using-ML/README.md

-## PowerTransformer in Machine Learning
+# PowerTransformer in Machine Learning

--> This project demonstrates the use of **scikit-learn’s PowerTransformer** to stabilize variance, reduce skewness, and make features more normally distributed.
+-> This project demonstrates the use of "scikit-learn’s PowerTransformer" to stabilize variance, reduce skewness, and make features more normally distributed.
 -> It’s a powerful preprocessing technique for improving model performance, especially when dealing with non-Gaussian data.